tim-dombrowski/national-debt-project/R Notebook/README.md

 Since the table contains observations for the total national debt along with various subsets, we need to extract the subset of observations corresponding with total debt figures.
 As with many things in R, there are multiple ways to do this.
-Two examples the yield identical results
-are:
+Each of the two lines below will accomplish this task of subsetting the data frame down to only a time series for the aggregate debt levels.

 ``` r
 totaldebtdf = debtdf[which(debtdf$security_type_desc=="Total Public Debt Outstanding"),]